-How to View And Edit Files Using Quick Look?
+How to View and Edit Files Using Quick Look

 The basic functions are retained as same as before, with the new Quick Look on MacOS Mojave.
-So, you do not need to worry about Quick Looking some files using the feature.
+So, you do not need to worry about Quick Looking at some files using the feature.
 You can simply tap the Spacebar on your MacBook or iMac to view using Quick Look.
 This should work with every file.

 After Viewing files on the Quick Look mode, simply tap the spacebar itself to close the view.
 Apart from just previewing the files, it is also possible to edit the files using the Quick Look on MacOS Mojave, depend on the file type.
 Following are some ways to edit certain file types.

 Edit An Image Using Quick Look on MacOS Mojave